Charles Robert Barton

 My father, Bob Barton, was 21 years old when the Japanese attacked Pearl Harbor.
-After the ROTC program at Drexel University in Philadelphia, PA, he earned a degree in Mechanical Engineering.
+After the ROTC program and studies at Drexel University in Philadelphia, PA, he earned a degree in Mechanical Engineering.
 Dad enlisted in the Navy during May 1942 after graduation.

 Dad served when German U-boats terrorized the East Coast, destroying Allied ships who were bringing needed food and supplies to a starving England.
 The fierce U-boats hunted in wolfpacks, or multiple submarines running close together, making it easier for them to sink a chosen Allied target.

 My father’s mission on the Zircon was to accompany convoys from New York to Guantanamo Bay, Cuba and keep them safe in the Atlantic Ocean .
-He spent his time in the deisel engine room as the engineering officer supervising 30 crewmen or up on deck as the deck watch officer.
+He spent his time either in the deisel room as the engineering officer supervising 30 crewmen or up on deck as the deck watch officer.

 Their wedding ceremony took place at Holy Cross Church in Mount Airy, Philadelphia on August 2, 1943.
 There were three other Navy officers present: Lieutenant Joseph Sakmar of New York, Lieutenant Carl Brock of Germantown, and Lieutenant S.D.
 Simon of Philadelphia.

 My mother was a beautiful young bride who wouldn’t get to see her husband much over the next two and a half years.
-The Navy took him away soon after the wedding.
+The Navy took him away after the wedding.
 On August 20th he reported to the Naval Airship Training Center’s Blimp Squadron Fifteen in Lakehurst, NJ.

-After Naval Airship Training, he went to Subchaser Training in Miami, Florida.
+After Naval Airship Training, Dad went to Subchaser Training in Miami, Florida.
 Then back to Philadelphia for 2 weeks of Oil Burning School.
 Afterward, Destroyer Escort training in Norfolk, VA, to prepare him for his next duty station aboard the USS Kendall C. Campbell, DE-443.